 Donald Ross felt his 1918 design was out-of-date for the 1951 U.S. Open and was prepared to remodel it.
 Sadly, he died in 1948, so Robert Trent Jones got the job.
 His rebunkering was overshadowed by ankle-deep rough, and after Ben Hogan closed with a 67, one of only two rounds under par 70 all week, to win his second consecutive Open, he complained that Jones had created a Frankenstein.
-Sixty plus years later, Oakland Hills is even longer, but its bite wasn't severe when it hosted the 2016 U.S. Amateur.
+Sixty plus years later, Oakland Hills is even longer, but its bite wasn’t severe when it hosted the 2016 U.S. Amateur.
 In 2019, Gil Hanse will totally rebuild the course with the intention of removing the Jones influences and restoring its Ross feel.

 100 Greatest History: Ranked since 1966.
 Highest ranking: No. 8, 2003-04.
 Previous ranking: No. 17

 “The stretch from the seventh hole through the 11th hole is one of the best in American golf.
 The mounding and various land forms on this five-hole stretch is truly amazing.”

 “Oakland Hills is grand in every dimension.
 The entire grounds is huge and just oozes championship golf from every inch of the property.
 Massive landforms, great architecture and superb settings are can be seen in every direction.”